francisldn/FinerVision/README.md

 * User can click the header to expand the form or navigate to the next form section by clicking "Next"
 * Form validation is conducted for the section when the user clicks "Next" to navigate to the next section.
 If form inputs are not valid, user will be prompted to change the inputs
   * Full form validation is also conducted in the bottom section when the user clicks "Next", this ensures that all the input values are valid before sending the data to the server
+* The UI is developed to be responsive, so the Form and its elements will expand or shrink accordingly based on screen sizes
 ## SERVER
 * Server app is built using Typescript with Express
 * An API endpoint is created for posting data to the server